Merle (dog coat)

-Merle is a genetic pattern that can be in a dog's coat.
-Merle comes in different colors and patterns and can affect all coat colors.
-The merle gene creates mottled patches of color in a solid or piebald coat, blue or odd-colored eyes, and can affect skin pigment as well.
-There are two general types of colored patches that will appear in a merle coat: liver (red merle) and black (blue merle).
-Some breeds that can be affected by this genetic trait are Carea Leonés, Australian Shepherds and Catahoula Leopard Dogs.
-This genetic trait should be taken seriously when breeding merles.
-Health issues are more typical and more severe when two merles are bred together, so it is recommended that a merle be bred with a non-merle dog of any other color.
+Merle is a genetic pattern in a dog's coat and alleles of the PMEL gene.
+It results in different colors and patterns and can affect any coats.
+The allele creates mottled patches of color in a solid or piebald coat, blue or odd-colored eyes, and can affect skin pigment as well.
+Two types of colored patches generally appear in a merle coat: brown/liver (red merle) and black (blue merle).
+Associated breeds include Carea Leonés, Australian Shepherds and Catahoula Leopard Dogs.
+Health issues are more typical and more severe when two merle-patterned dogs are bred together.

 Description

 Merle can affect all coat colors.
-The merle forms of brown and black are usually called "red" (though this is not correct; red and brown are genetically different) and "blue" as patches of blue are formed throughout the coat.
+The merle forms of brown are usually called "red" (though this is not correct; red and brown are genetically different), and black is called "blue" as lighter patches of black are formed throughout the coat and look slightly blue in color.
 Dogs who are recessive red can still be affected by merle, but the patches are either hardly seen or, if the dog is a clear recessive red, are not visible at all.
 Combinations such as brindle and sable merle exist, but are not typically accepted in breed standards.

-In addition to altering base coat color, merle also modifies eye color and coloring on the nose and paw pads.
-The merle gene modifies the dark pigment in the eyes, occasionally changing dark eyes to blue, or part of the eye to be colored blue.
-Since merle causes random modifications, however, both dark-eyed, blue-eyed, and odd-colored eyes are possible.
+In addition to altering the base coat color, merle also modifies eye color and coloring on the nose and paw pads.
+The merle allele modifies the dark pigment, resulting in eyes or parts of eyes turning blue.
+Since merle causes random modifications, dark-eyed, blue-eyed and odd-colored eyes are possible.
 Pigmentation on paw pads and nose may be mottled by pink.

 Breeds

-Merle is a distinguishing marking of several breeds, particularly the Australian Shepherd and Catahoula Leopard Dog, and appears in others, including the Koolie in Australia, the Shetland Sheepdog, various collie breeds, the Cardigan Welsh Corgi, the Pyrenean Shepherd and the Bergamasco Shepherd.
+Merle is a distinguishing marking of several breeds, particularly the Australian Shepherd and Catahoula Leopard Dog, and appears in others, including the Miniature American Shepherd, the Koolie in Australia, the Shetland Sheepdog, various collie breeds, the Cardigan Welsh Corgi, the Pyrenean Shepherd and the Bergamasco Shepherd.
 In Dachshunds, the merle pattern is known as "dapple".
 In Beaucerons the merle pattern is known as "harlequin".

-The merle gene also plays a part in producing harlequin Great Danes.
+The merle allele also plays a part in producing harlequin Great Danes.

-Depending on the breed, registry, or country, the pattern may be register-able with a registry but not allowed in conformation, and the pattern may not be recognized by the breed standard, disqualifying it from showing.
+Depending on the breed, registry or country, the pattern may be register-able with a registry but not allowed in conformation, and the pattern may not be recognized by the breed standard, disqualifying it from showing.
 There may also be additional requirements for the pattern such as the dog being allowed to have the pattern but must have completely dark eyes with no blue in them.

 Merle is sometimes introduced to other purebred dog breeds through crossbreeding, but these dogs are not purebred.
 In 2020 the UK Kennel Club (the oldest in the World) banned the registration of merle Poodles as it is not and never has been a colour pattern recognised in pure Poodles by the club.